alvin-tosh/Infosec-and-Hacking-Scripts/misc/README.md

-## A variation Miscellaneous scripts
+## A variation of Miscellaneous scripts & cheatsheets